H.R. 3740: Equal Access to Justice for Victims of Gun Violence Act of 2025

 Why it matters

 H.R.
-3740 would undo core legal protections that the gun industry has relied on for two decades.
-The bill repeals key parts of the Protection of Lawful Commerce in Arms Act, a 2005 law that generally blocks many civil lawsuits against gun manufacturers and dealers when crimes are committed with their products.
-If passed, victims, families, and local governments would have a wider path to sue gun companies and argue that their business practices contributed to shootings, trafficking, or illegal sales.
+3740 would unwind the legal protections the gun industry has relied on for two decades.
+The bill repeals the core of the Protection of Lawful Commerce in Arms Act, the 2005 law that blocks most civil lawsuits against gun manufacturers and dealers when their products are used in crimes.
+If it passed, victims, families, and local governments could argue in court that industry practices contributed to shootings, trafficking, or illegal sales.

 1